nixworks/public/news/2017/12/5/spain-withdraws-the-international-arrest-warrant-for-five-former-catalan-officials-now-residing-in-belgium-the-charges-of-sedition-and-rebe.md

 ### [2017-12-5](/news/2017/12/5/index.md)

 # Spain withdraws the international arrest warrant for five former Catalan officials now residing in Belgium.
-The charges of sedition and rebellion however remain.
+The charges of sedition and rebellion, however, remain.

 The Supreme Court says Carles Puigdemont and others have shown a willingness to return to Spain.